chadhazlett/scqe/README.md

 The scqe package allows users to implement the stability controlled quasi-experiment (SCQE) (Hazlett, 2019) approach to study the effects of newly adopted treatments that were not assigned at random.
-This package created tools to help users avoid making statistical assumptions that rely on infeasible assumptions.
+This package contains tools to help users avoid making statistical assumptions that rely on infeasible assumptions.

 ## Motivation